cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 Over the past two decades, a new class of "programmers" has emerged and permeated the industry: **software developers**.
 The prerequisites have shifted dramatically.
 The average software developer doesn't need to understand [Fourier Series](https://en.wikipedia.org/wiki/Fourier_series) anymore to get a decent job offer.
-Indeed, she doesn't even need to know how a computer actually works.[^5] It's enough to master a particular framework, a library, or even a single digital tool.
+Indeed, it's not even necessary to know how a computer actually works.[^5] It's enough to master a particular framework, a library, or even a single digital tool (long live the Excel).
 And bang!
-The wheels that keep software product lines moving will be ready to go.
+The wheels that keep software product lines moving are ready to go.

 But I've seen the panorama shifting in the last few months.
 What if I told you that knowing how to code is no longer necessary?